 Copying or branching workspaces

-A workspace can be copied to do analysis or “versioned”.
-You can branch your workspace from the dashboard.
+A workspace can be copied to do analysis or “versioned” work.
+You can branch your workspace from the workspaces homepage:

-- Click on menu icon next the the workspace you wish to copy/branch.
+- Click on menu icon next to the workspace you wish to copy/branch

 - Give it a new name